New Paragraph

 PARISH FRIENDSHIP GROUP: : This continues to meet every Wednesday at 10:30am to 12.00 in the meeting room at St Urban’s and is supported by Catholic Care.
 It is a wonderful opportunity for people to meet each other over tea, coffee and cake.
 Every week there are different activities.
 It is a place where you can be yourself, meet new people, and have some fun!
 Look out for their first programme for 2026.
 More information is available from Louise on 07980 313333.

-The next baptism preparation session will take place on Saturday the 24th of January commencing at 2.00pm in the meeting room at St Urban’s.
+The next baptism preparation session will take place on Saturday the 28th of February commencing at 2.00pm in the meeting room at St Urban’s .
 Lasting about an hour it will cover the scriptural context of baptism, what the church teaches about the sacrament and what the church requires for a baptism to take place, there will also be an opportunity to agree a date.
 Baptism registration forms are available from the parish office and on the day.

-The next baptism preparation session will take place on Saturday the 24th of January commencing at 2.00pm in the meeting room at St Urban’s.
+The next baptism preparation session will take place on Saturday the 28th of February commencing at 2.00pm in the meeting room at St Urban’s .
 Lasting about an hour it will cover the scriptural context of baptism, what the church teaches about the sacrament and what the church requires for a baptism to take place, there will also be an opportunity to agree a date.
 Baptism registration forms are available from the parish office and on the day.

 Pope Francis